alanaberdeen/AIDA/README.md

 ## License

 The software is published as Open Source under the permissive [MIT license](https://github.com/alanaberdeen/AIDA/blob/master/LICENSE).
-The [API](https://aida.gitbook.io/docs/api-reference) is also be public.

 ## Run Locally

 You can use AIDA on your local machine.
-The only requirement [NodeJS >v11](https://nodejs.org/en/).
+The only requirement [NodeJS](https://nodejs.org/en/).

-An up to date and pre-built application is available on the gh-pages branch.

-Alternatively, if you'd like to build AIDA youreself:

 1. Clone the repository
+2. Install the dependencies via [NPM](https://www.npmjs.com/) `npm install`
-2. Run the OS specific build script `npm run build:darwin:linux` or `npm run build:win32`
+3. Run the build script `npm run build`
-3. `cd` to `/dist`
-4. Install dependencies via `npm install`
-5. Add the images you want to annotate to the `/dist/data/images` directory.
+4. Add the images you want to annotate to the `/local/data/` directory.
-6. Run the nodeJS local application via `node aidaLocal.js`
+5. Run the local server application via `npm run start`
-7. Navigate to the localhost webserver specified in the console
+6. Navigate to the localhost webserver specified in the console
-8. Annotations are read from and written to `/dist/data/annotations`
+7. Annotations are read from and written to `/local/data/`

 ## Develop